joaovicente1207/StochasticGradientForPizzas/README.md

 # StochasticGradientForPizzas
-Use of Stochastic Gradient to find the price of pizzas ingredientes.
+Use of Stochastic Gradient to find the price of pizzas ingredients.

 Packages: Pandas and Numpy.